The Stephanie Miller Show: TV and video simulcasting

 A television simulcast version of the entire show is broadcast live on air each weekday on Free Speech TV.
 A recording of the Free Speech TV version of the show is usually on the show's website until the next show is broadcast.
 Recordings of many of the TV simulcasts are also available on the Free Speech TV website.

 TV and video simulcasts of the show have been available since 2010.
 From November 2010 until late 2013, Ustream broadcast a video feed of the show.
 The show was also formerly simulcast on Current TV from March 26, 2012 until August 15, 2013, when live programming on Current ended in preparation of the transition of Current TV to Al Jazeera America.
 On Current TV, Talking Liberally: The Stephanie Miller Show was part of a morning block with The Bill Press Show.
 After leaving Current, the show moved to Free Speech TV, where a video simulcast has aired since January 6, 2014, after a successful Indiegogo campaign by both Miller and Free Speech to raise the money needed to buy equipment and produce the TV side of the show for Free Speech TV.
 The previous morning block with The Bill Press Show has been reunited on Free Speech TV, although Free Speech only airs the second hour of Press's show.

 The show was simulcast on MSNBC for three days starting April 30, 2007, as part of a series of programs filling the former time slot of Don Imus.
-The show aired live on MSNBC from 6:00 AM to 9:00 AM Eastern, and on delay on the radio from 9:00 AM to noon Eastern.
+The show aired live on MSNBC from 6:00 am to 9:00 am Eastern, and on delay on the radio from 9:00 am to noon Eastern.
 During this period, the show originated from MSNBC's studio in Secaucus, New Jersey, the studios and time slot formerly used by the canceled Imus in the Morning.
-On the first day on MSNBC, Miller visibly sweated from her armpits which she joked about in her usual self-depracating manner.
+On the first day on MSNBC, Miller visibly sweated from her armpits which she joked about in her usual self-deprecating manner.
 As a result, onscreen she was dubbed "Sweaty Chick".
 Miller and her on-air staff received generally favorable reviews for their appearance.
 A fan petition was started to make the show the permanent replacement for the Imus MSNBC show.
 After the stint, she said that she was not interested in the position full-time.
 Joe Scarborough's show Morning Joe is now in this time slot.